Hillary34/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates a assembly code and save it in a cfile
+ a c program to display a text